 Ayurvedic medicine, a traditional practice originating in India, has a long history of using coconut oil for oral health.
 Proponents of oil pulling claim it improves a whole range of oral health factors, ranging from whiter teeth to cavity resistance.
 But can oil pulling help with dry mouth?

 Given the interest in this traditional practice, there have been several studies looking at the action of coconut oil in the mouth.
 A 2015 study found that coconut oil in the mouth helped young men reduce plaque and gingivitis and recommended it be considered as a supportive step in addition to standard dental hygiene practices.
 A 1972 study found lauric acid, a medium-chain fatty acid, in coconut oil.
 In fact, coconut oil is the best natural source of lauric acid.
 More recently, a 2011 study said that coconut oil has strong antimicrobial properties and can be effective in reducing some of the bacteria associated with dental caries.
 So, studies have suggested the potential for coconut oil to help as part of an oral care routine.

 Coconut Oil For Dry Mouth: What You Need to Know

-There are plenty of anecdotal accounts of people who have achieved dry mouth relief with coconut oil, but there is a lack of scientific evidence on the subject.
+There are plenty of anecdotal accounts of people who have used coconut oil for dry mouth relief, but there is a lack of scientific evidence on the subject.
 One clinical trial was started, but no results have been made available yet.
 If coconut oil seems to help, you might consider using it as a home remedy for dry mouth.

 There are also alternative dry mouth home remedies to consider.
 Xylitol is an ingredient with a strong track record both for reducing harmful oral bacteria and combatting dry mouth.
-If you are seeking evidence-based dry mouth relief, you can try a xylitol chewing gum, knowing that plant-based xylitol is another option for dry mouth that can easily fit into your lifestyle.
+If you are seeking evidence-based dry mouth relief, you can try a xylitol chewing gum, knowing that plant-based xylitol is another dry mouth treatment option that can easily fit into your lifestyle.